EricPucho/PayPalXF/README.md

 # PayPalXF
 Use PayPal with Xamarin Forms (no REST)

-Use PayPal SDK : Android et iOS
+Use PayPal SDK and Card IO : Android et iOS

 Binding with "PayPalAndroidSDK-2.12.1.jar" in Xamarin.Android Version PayPal Android : 2.12.1